TailinZhou/FedFA/data/README.md

 # Data

 MNIST & CIFAR-10 & CIFAR-100 datasets will be downloaded automatically by the torchvision package.
+Note that you should create a new folder to save each dataset, like 'data/CIFAR10'.

 FEMNIST datasets will be downloaded and processed automatically by the code file for 'utils/femnist_dataset'.